 The mural painting started around 5 p.m., and by 9:30 p.m., we were looking at Las Vegas’ first community cycling mural.

 To produce the event, it took the work of a village.
-Many thanks to our vendors: The American Heart Association, Gizmo, RTC’s Ride Share, and Save Red Rock.
+Many thanks to our vendors: The American Heart Association, Gizmo, RTC’s Ride Share, Save Red Rock, and Trek Bikes for donating helmets we were able to give away for free.
 We are grateful for Shan Michael Evans, Paco Álvarez, Paul Murad, Dunn Edwards Paint, photographer Hugh Bryne, and volunteers like Stephanie Bissonnette, Eden Capsouto, Paul Doyle, Leigh Eckley, John Hail, Mike Hileman, Ami Kempf, Bob McCall, Vic Miera, Justine Ries, Johnny Rodriguez, Janet Runyan, Donna Trauger and Gina Waymire.

 If you’d like to see more community events of this nature or if you’d like to be on our volunteer list, hit us up on social or join our mailing list!